Yatra (2019 film): Casting

 Director Mahi V. Raghav said Mammootty was the first choice to play the role of Y. S. Rajasekhara Reddy, but it took nearly five months to bring him on board.
 Mammootty's performance in the 1991 film Thalapathi inspired director Mahi V Raghav to cast him in the film.
 In April 2018, Posani Krishna Murali was chosen to play YSR's personal assistant Sureedu.

-In May, Hindi actor Sachin Khedekar was selected to play former Chief Minister of Andhra Pradesh N. Bhaskara Rao, while Rao Ramesh was chosen to play K. V. P. Ramachandra Rao, a close associate of Reddy.
+In May, Marathi actor Sachin Khedekar was selected to play former Chief Minister of Andhra Pradesh N. Bhaskara Rao, while Rao Ramesh was chosen to play K. V. P. Ramachandra Rao, a close associate of Reddy.
 In June, Suhasini Maniratnam was cast to portray Sabitha Indra Reddy, a sister figure to Reddy and the first woman Home Minister in Andhra Pradesh, while television actress Anasuya Bharadwaj was reported to play a politician from Kurnool district.
 In July, Jagapathi Babu was selected to feature Y. S. Raja Reddy, YSR's father.